-- The proposal will complement the effort of BIOFIN by working with the agriculture sector and transform their activity into sustainable one, protecting and restoring biodiversity through the implementation of adaptation actions and nature based solutionsbased solutions.
-Therefore, farm and MSMEs activities will contribute to the effort in conserving biodiversity. - The Productive Landscapes Project (PPP) is led by the UNDP United Nations Development Programme (UNDP) in partnership with the Ministry of Environment and Energy (MINAE), with financial support from the Global Environment Facility (GEF), for the period 2018-2023, working in both urban and rural areas to address the two main drivers of natural habitat loss: agricultural expansion and unplanned urban growth.
+BIOFIN by working with the agriculture sector and transform their activity into sustainable one, protecting and restoring biodiversity through the implementation of adaptation actions and nature based solutions.
+Therefore, farm and MSMEs activities will contribute to the effort in conserving biodiversity.

+he Productive Landscapes Project (PPP) is led by the UNDP in partnership with the MINAE, with financial support from the Global Environment Facility (GEF), for the period 2018-2023, working in both urban and rural areas to address the two main drivers of natural habitat loss: agricultural expansion and unplanned urban growth.
 The PPP is innovative and seeks to achieve biodiversity conservation, sustainable land management and carbon sequestration in production landscapes and interurban biological corridors, benefiting both people and biodiversity.
 To this end, it works on key issues such as sustainable cities and communities, sustainable agriculture and production, and land cover and land use monitoring.
 It promotes public policies, innovative technologies, market enabling conditions and financial mechanisms that include this approach and incorporates gender equality as a cross-cutting theme.
-In Costa Rivca, the two strategic areas in which PPP works are: The Maria Aguilar Interurban Biological Corridor (CBIMA) in the Greater Metropolitan Area, and the La Amistad-Pacific Conservation Area in the southern part of the country.
+In Costa Rica, the two strategic areas in which PPP works are: The Maria Aguilar Interurban Biological Corridor (CBIMA) in the Greater Metropolitan Area, and the La Amistad-Pacific Conservation Area in the southern part of the country.

-he proposal complements the project.
+The proposal complements the project.
 Indeed, as the program will work along the value chain of the food system with climate finance solutions it will allow the results of the PPP to be integrated in the adaptation strategies developed and escalated.
 Moreover, the proposal will also allow replicating some of the PP strategies in other parts of the country.

-Through a comprehensive approach, the Strengthening of Communal Aqueducts Project (SCAP) aims to strengthen the infrastructure and operational capacity of more than 300 ASADAS in the cantons of Liberia, La Cruz, Cañas, Carrillo, Santa Cruz, Nicoya, and Hojancha in the Chorotega region and the cantons of Los Chile, Upala and Guatuso in the North-North territory, by incorporating the adoption of ecosystem-based adaptation measures, with strong participation of communities, not only as customers of water services, but also as actors responsible for water services, Upala and Guatuso in the North-North territory, by incorporating the adoption of ecosystem-based adaptation of ecosystem-based adaptation measures, with strong participation measures, with a strong participation of the communities, not only as clients of water services, but also as actors responsible for the protection and preservation of the water resource.
+hrough a comprehensive approach, the Strengthening of Communal Aqueducts Project (SCAP) aims to strengthen the infrastructure and operational capacity of more than 300 ASADAS in the cantons of Liberia, La Cruz, Cañas, Carrillo, Santa Cruz, Nicoya, and Hojancha in the Chorotega region and the cantons of Los Chile, Upala and Guatuso in the North-North territory, by incorporating the adoption of ecosystem-based adaptation measures, with strong participation of communities, not only as customers of water services, but also as actors responsible for water services, Upala and Guatuso in the North-North territory, by incorporating the adoption of ecosystem-based adaptation measures, with a strong participation of the communities, not only as clients of water services, but also as actors responsible for the protection and preservation of the water resource.

-The project strategy includes the generation of associative dynamics, capacity building, infrastructure improvement and knowledge development of managers, active participation of women, local communities and productive sectors, for the promotion and implementation of sustainable practices for water use, in addition to the improvement of infrastructure and operation to expand service coverage, thus promoting compliance with the 2030 Agenda and the Sustainable Development Goals (SDGs), especially SDG 6: Ensure availability and sustainable management of water and sanitation for all.
+The project strategy includes the generation of associative dynamics, capacity building, infrastructure improvement and knowledge development of managers, active participation of women, local communities and productive sectors, for the promotion and implementation of sustainable practices for water use, in addition to the improvement of infrastructure and operation to expand service coverage, thus promoting mplemented with Fundecooperación, It is a unique program in Latin America and the Caribbean, which is why Costa Rica becomes a world reference in the search for concrete actions to guarantee the link between nature, gender equality and the empowerment of women.

+compliance with the 2030 Agenda and the Sustainable Development Goals (SDGs), especially SDG 6: Ensure availability and sustainable management of water and sanitation for all.

-The project is led in Costa Rica by Instituto Costarricense de Acueductos y Alcantarillados (AyA), with the support of the Ministry of Environment and Energy (MINAE) and the Climate Change Directorate (DCC).
-It is also financed by the Global Environment Facility (GEF) and receives technical support from UNDP,
+The project is led in Costa Rica by AyA, with the support of MINAE and the Climate Change Directorate (DCC).
+It is also financed by the GEF and receives technical support from UNDP.